ECON1922 – Environmental economics and climate policy

 Course content

 We will discuss common concepts in economics to learn why we harm the environment and overuse natural resources, and what we can do about it.
-We will discuss different types of environmental policy, how they work and for what problems they are suitable.
+We will discuss different types of environmental policy, how they work, and for what problems they are suitable.
 We will talk about whether and how we can put a dollar value on nature and ecosystem services.
 We will study cost benefit analysis, international treaties, pollution in general and climate change.
-We will take an economic approach to global sustainability, and study the relationship between the environment and economic growth and trade.
+We will take an economic approach to global sustainability and study the relationship between the environment and economic growth and trade.

 Learning outcome

 Some people think economics is "all about the bottom line," where the bottom line is necessarily about corporate profits and GDP.
-It’s certainly possible to use economics in that way.
+It is certainly possible to use economics in that way.
 However, the tools of economics are also well-suited to helping solve the world’s environmental and natural resource problems.
 In this class, we will take a tour of the fields of environmental economics.
 The objective of the course is to give you a taste of what the topics in this field are, and how economic tools are useful in analysing and solving problems in this field.
 By the end of the semester, you will be able to approach a range of environmental problems with the perspective of an economist, and I hope this will inform your engagement with the world’s important environmental policy debates.

 Knowledge